azul3d/website/pages/doc/updating.md

 import "azul3d.org/chippy.v2
 ```

 This can be a very tedious task if you have many imports.
-To make it significantly easier you can use a tool like [govers](http://godoc.org/launchpad.net/govers).
+To make it significantly easier you can use the [govers](https://github.com/rogpeppe/govers) tool.
 To do this you first need to install it using the Go tool:

 ```
-go get launchpad.net/govers
+go get github.com/rogpeppe/govers
 ```

 And then in the root of the source tree you want to change, you would run: